Cyclic sieving for generalised non-crossing partitions associated to complex reflection groups of exceptional type - the details: Auxiliary results II

 {\sc Case $G_9$}.
 The degrees are $8,24$, and therefore, according to Remark~\ref{rem2:1}.(1), we need only consider the case where $h_2=8$ and $m_2=2$, that is, $p=3(m+1)/2$.
 This is the same $p$ as for $G_6$.
-Again, the {\sl GAP} package {\tt CHEVIE} \cite{chevAA} finds no solution.
+Again, {\tt CHEVIE} finds no solution.
 Hence, the left-hand side of \eqref{eq2:1} is equal to $0$, as required.

 {\sc Case $G_{10}$}.
 The degrees are $12,24$, and therefore, according to Remark~\ref{rem2:1}.(1), we need only consider the case where $h_2=12$ and $m_2=2$, that is, $p=3(m+1)/2$.
 This is the same $p$ as for $G_6$.
-Again, the {\sl GAP} package {\tt CHEVIE} \cite{chevAA} finds no solution.
+Again, {\tt CHEVIE} finds no solution.
 Hence, the left-hand side of \eqref{eq2:1} is equal to $0$, as required.

 {\sc Case $G_{14}$}.
-The degrees are $6,24$, and therefore Remark~\ref{rem2:1}.(1) implies that Equation~\eqref{eq2:1} is always satisfied.
+The degrees are $6,24$, and therefore Remark~\ref{rem2:1}.(1) implies that equation~\eqref{eq2:1} is always satisfied.

 {\sc Case $G_{17}$}.
 The degrees are $20,60$, and therefore, according to Remark~\ref{rem2:1}.(1), we need only consider the cases where $h_2=20$ and $m_2=2$, respectively that $h_2=4$ and $m_2=2$.
 In the first case, $p=3(m+1)/2$, which is the same $p$ as for $G_6$.
-Again, the {\sl GAP} package {\tt CHEVIE} \cite{chevAA} finds no solution.
+Again, {\tt CHEVIE} finds no solution.
 In the second case, $p=15(m+1)/2$.
 Then \eqref{eq2:m2Aktion} becomes

 By Lemma~\ref{lem:4}, every element of $NC(W)$ is fixed under conjugation by $c^3$, and, thus, on elements fixed by $\psi^p$, the above action of $\psi^p$ reduces to the one in \eqref{eq2:3m2Aktion}.
 This action was already discussed in the first case.
 Hence, in both cases, the left-hand side of \eqref{eq2:1} is equal to $0$, as required.